 Luis immediately sent funds to a cousin in Paris who arranged for papers for the sisters and bought them tickets on a ship bound for Cuba.

 One day Luis posted a letter to an old friend, a Hungarian named Alex Feigler in Brooklyn, New York.
 Alex had joined the U.S. army during the war and thus was automatically granted U.S. citizenship.
-Inside the letter, Luis slid a photo of his three refugee sisters-in-law.
+Inside the letter, Luis placed a photo of his three refugee sisters-in-law.

-Harry attempted to woo her with the poetry of Robert Service, not exactly appropriate material for courting, since Service wrote about rough men such as Dangerous Dan McGrew who tramped up to the Yukon in search of gold.
+Harry attempted to woo Fritzi by reading her the poetry of Robert Service, not exactly appropriate material for courting, since Service wrote about rough men such as Dangerous Dan McGrew who tramped up to the Yukon in search of gold.
 But since Fritzi didn’t any speak English and Harry had a great voice, it was just as good as Yeats.
 They married six weeks later and she moved to New York from Cuba.

 My father surprised everyone, including himself, by turning out to be a kind of scientific genius.
 But until he got married and settled down, he didn’t know what he was capable of.

 My parents, my sister Rhonda and I lived in a brownstone on 41st St. between 15th and 16th avenue in Boro Park, Brooklyn.
 It was a warm and welcoming place.

 Not having had much of a family, my father loved my mother’s large clan.
 Everyone was pretty tight back then.
 Piri and Alex and my cousins Sharon and Rita lived right across the street.
 We played punch ball, stoop ball and stick ball in alleys and on stoops and in the street.